emannavarro/one_way_compiler_CMPE_152_project/README.md

 ## Usage:

-Compile the program and execute it with a filename as argument:
+Compile the program and execute it with a filename as argument: g++ -std=c++11 -O3 main.cpp -o main
-Compile command line
-g++ -std=c++11 -O3 main.cpp -o main

 ```bash
 ./main dictionar_file.txt